Rudy (film): Plot

-In the late 1960s in Joliet, Illinois, Daniel Eugene "Rudy" Ruettiger dreams of playing football at Notre Dame.
-However, he lacks the grades and money to attend and the talent and physical stature to play major college football.
-Following high school, he works at a steel mill with his father, a Notre Dame fan, and his older brother.
-When his supportive best friend Pete is killed in a mill explosion, Rudy decides to follow his dream.
+In the 1960s in Joliet, Illinois, Daniel Eugene "Rudy" Ruettiger dreams of playing football at Notre Dame.
+However, he lacks the grades, money, talent, and physical stature to attend the university and to play major college football.
+After high school, Rudy works at a steel mill with his Notre Dame fan father and his older brothers John and Frank.
+After Rudy's supportive best friend Pete is killed in a mill explosion, Rudy decides to follow his dream.

-In 1972, Rudy visits Notre Dame but is not academically eligible to enroll.
+In 1972, Rudy visits Notre Dame but is academically ineligible to enroll.
 With the help of local priest and former Notre Dame president Father John Cavanaugh, Rudy enrolls at nearby Holy Cross College, hoping to transfer.
-He approaches Fortune, head groundskeeper at Notre Dame Stadium, and is given a job.
-Homeless, Rudy sneaks into Fortune's office through a window to sleep on a cot; initially indifferent to Rudy's plight, Fortune later leaves him with blankets and a key to the office.
-Rudy learns that Fortune, despite working at the stadium for years, has never seen a Notre Dame football game.
+Rudy meets the head groundskeeper Fortune at Notre Dame Stadium.
+Initially indifferent to Rudy's plight, Fortune later leaves him blankets and a key to the office, giving Rudy a place to stay on campus.
+Rudy learns that despite working at the stadium for years, Fortune has never seen a Notre Dame football game.

 Rudy befriends teaching assistant D-Bob, who helps him study in return for Rudy's helping him socially with girls.
-D-Bob tests Rudy for a learning disability; the results indicate that Rudy suffers from dyslexia, which he then overcomes to become a better student.
-At Christmas, Rudy returns home to find that his family appreciates his college academic achievements, although his brother Frank still mocks him for his attempts to play college football.
-Rudy persists, and even losing his girlfriend to his older brother Johnny does not deter him.
+D-Bob tests Rudy for a learning disability; the results indicate that Rudy has dyslexia.
+Despite his difficulties, he works hard to become a better student.
+At Christmas, Rudy returns home to find that his family appreciates his college academic achievements, but Frank still mocks Rudy for his attempts to play college football.
+Rudy persists, and even losing his girlfriend Sherry to his older brother Johnny does not deter him.

-After two years at Holy Cross and three rejections from Notre Dame, Rudy is finally admitted and attends football tryouts in the hope of making the team as a "walk-on."
-Assistant coach Joe Yonto warns the walk-ons that 35 scholarship players will not even make the "dress roster" of players who take the field during games.
-However, he notices Rudy's determination and gives him a spot on the daily practice squad.
+After two years at Holy Cross and three rejections for admission to Notre Dame, Rudy is finally accepted and attends football tryouts in the hope of making the team as a "walk-on".
+Assistant coach Warren warns the walk-ons that 35 scholarship players will not even make the "dress roster" of players who take the field during games.
+However, Coach Joe Yonto notices Rudy's determination and gives him a spot on the daily practice squad.
 Rudy tells Fortune and persuades him to promise to see Rudy's first game.